ozdemircibaris/analytics-sdk/README.md

 ### `identifyUser(userData)`

 Identifies a user with the provided user data.
 All subsequent events will automatically be associated with this user.
+Automatically triggers an `identify` event with all user properties included in the event data.

 ```typescript
 identifyUser({